 Over my years of teaching, I’ve come across several lists of tunes to harmonize using primary chords.
 Often, however, they’re either not very comprehensive, or they include a lot of tunes that students these days have never heard because they only include folk tunes and a couple of Christmas songs.

 Last summer I started a studio-wide harmonization focus that lasted through the summer and fall.
-After continually having students look at the song list and shake their head that they didn’t know many of the songs, I finally decided it was time to compile my own list.
+After continually having students look at the song list and shake their heads that they didn’t know many of the songs, I finally decided it was time to compile my own list.

 This comprehensive list includes 147 tunes (traditional, popular, and Christmas).
 The list progresses from tunes you can harmonize using only the tonic chord, to tunes that use four chords (I, IV, V, vi).